Puerto Rico Marijuana Laws

 Obtaining a Medical Cannabis ID Card

-• Medical Certification: Obtain a recommendation from a licensed physician who certifies you have a qualifying medical condition.
+• Medical Certification: Get a recommendation from a licensed physician authorized by the Department of Health.
+The physician must confirm you have a qualifying condition.

-• Review and Approval: The Department of Health will review your application and documents.
-Once approved, you will receive a medical cannabis ID card valid for one year, which must be renewed annually.
+• Review and Approval: The Department of Health reviews your application and documentation.
+Once approved, your medical cannabis ID card is valid for one year and requires annual renewal.

 Qualifying Conditions